 Story has long been a powerful tool for learning, connecting and finding meaning

 In my postgraduate sexology studies, I looked at the role of story and narrative in the way we understand gender and sexuality.
-I coach a lot of women and non-binary people to speak about gender-related experiences in the workplace.
+I coach many women and non-binary people to speak about gender-related experiences in the workplace.
 Often, they tell personal stories to enact change.
 But while women and non-binary people have been gaining voice and representation in some places and contexts (with full acknowledgement this has not been the case for all) the anger directed at them in certain other situations is increasing.
 I wanted to understand what we could do about it.

-Public storytelling should not harm the speaker
+Ethical Proposition 1: Public storytelling should not harm the speaker

-Public storytelling should benefit the speaker
+Ethical Proposition 2: Public storytelling should benefit the speaker

-People get triggered and have feelings.
-It seems very unfair to have to take someone else’s reaction into account when you share your hardship!
-Surely the listener should be responsible for managing their own stuff if they feel uncomfortable about someone else’s lived experience.
+It seems unfair to have to take someone else’s reaction into account when you share your hardship!
+Surely the listener should be responsible for managing their own stuff if they feel uncomfortable about someone else’s lived experience, particularly if they come from a more “privileged” place.
 Why should someone from a historically marginalised group worry if their audience finds it “hard”?

 Triggered listeners are unlikely to respond effectively